Liposome Drug Delivery Vector Targeting the Blood Brain Barrier

 In terms of drug delivery, the BBB is a formidable barrier.
 Current (pre-clinical) state-of-the-art drug delivery systems, designed to specifically target the BBB, maximally deliver <0.5% of the total injected drug dose to the brain.
 As such, prognoses for diseases of the brain (eg. Alzheimer’s disease, glioblastoma) remain notoriously poor.

 Researchers at Leiden University have developed a novel lipid, which when mixed with a naturally occurring phospholipid and formulated into 150 nm liposomes, results in a drug delivery vehicle with >10-fold selectivity for the brain endothelium (ie. the BBB) over the systemic endothelium.
 Encapsulation of both small molecule drugs (doxorubicin) and inorganic nanoparticles (gold nanoparticles) has been successfully demonstrated, resulting in the selective delivery of these reagents to the BBB (following intravenous injection).
 The novel lipid, required for BBB targeting, is synthesised in a single synthetic step (plus purification) using readily available reagents (<10 Euro/g, Sigma).

 The researchers have also demonstrated proof-of-principle of successful encapsulation of small molecule drugs as well as larger cargoes in the newly developed nanocarrier.

-The researchers are looking for partners from industry/academia/SME to take this invention to the next stage: in vivo testing in mammalian models and models for brain-related diseases.
+All results have so far been confirmed in the embryonic zebrafish.
+Validation of this is technology in rodent models is currently ongoing.
+The researchers are looking for partners from industry/academia/SME to take this invention to the next stage: in vivo testing in mammalian models for brain-related diseas

 Luris reference numberINV-0221.0974